 Section 17 outlines the application process for a surveillance device warrant.
-It is in the following terms:
+On 8 December 2021 this section was amended.
+The details of the amendment are set out under the heading 1.3.
+Until the amendment, section 17 was in the following terms: